haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Bite.
 Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 8 (1d10 + 3) piercing damage plus 3 (1d6) lightning damage.
 Lightning Breath (Recharge 5–6).
 The dragon exhales lightning in a 30-foot line that is 5 feet wide.
 Each creature in that line must make a DC 12 Dexterity saving throw, taking 22 (4d10) lightning damage on a failed save, or half as much damage on a successful one.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 284

 Poison Breath (Recharge 5–6).
 The dragon exhales poisonous gas in a 90-foot cone.
 Each creature in that area must make a DC 22 Constitution saving throw, taking 77 (22d6) poison damage on a failed save, or half as much damage on a successful one.
 Legendary Actions